Invoca/style-guide/ruby/README.md

 class Dolphin < Animal
   # Dolphins probably can't walk!
 We now need to go back and refactor Animal to account for this case, which can become
-  # very challenging as inheritance goes to 3+ levels.
+  # very challenging with multiple levels of inheritance!
 end
 ```